Intercellular trading in nucleotide metabolism: an emerging target

 Limitations of Traditional Studies

-Cancer cells were traditionally studied in isolation, with bulk techniques precluding the identification of cell type-specific targets, which causes toxicity.
+Cancer cells were traditionally studied in isolation, with bulk techniques precluding identification of cell type-specific targets, causing toxicity.
 To date, the cellular sources of nucleotides in healthy and tumor tissues are poorly characterized.

 Can the complexity of metabolic crosstalk in tissues be captured by traditional means?
 I hypothesize that cancer and stromal cells differ in how they utilize nucleic acid building blocks from external and internal sources.

-A single-cell resolution is needed to disentangle their interactions, and inhibition of both DNS and cancer-specific salvage is required for a successful blockade.
-I aim to:
+A single cell resolution is needed to disentangle their interactions, and inhibition of both DNS and cancer-specific salvage is required for a successful blockade.

-1. Define the nucleotide sources in healthy tissues and tumors.
+1. Define nucleotide sources in healthy tissues and tumors.

-2. Characterize their adaptations to DNS blockade to uncover the network of metabolic interactions in tissues.
+2. Characterize adaptations to DNS blockade to uncover the network of metabolic interactions in tissues.

 3. Find effective and specific combinations of targets.